-The Center hosts impactful programs that promote understanding, reconciliation and conflict management in areas of tension and conflict around the globe.
+The Center hosts impactful programs that promote understanding, and conflict management in areas of tension and conflict around the globe.

 U.S.-China Maritime Security Dialogue

-Peacebuilding and statebuilding in the Middle East and North Africa (MENA)
+Peacebuilding and Statebuilding in the Middle East and North Africa (MENA)

-All Conflict is Local Annual Conference
+All Conflict is Local Conference

-Catholic Peacemaking Program
+Catholic and Religious Peacemaking Program

 The Center offers courses and promotes research on the established and emerging peacemaking work done by Catholic actors and entities.